CBIIT/p2p-datasci/gettingstarted.md

 4. Find your chosen topic(s) in the [Learning Exchange Microsoft Team](https://bit.ly/2V1k9tj).
 Look for the channel(s) that correspond to your interests.

 5. Learn and engage in dialogue with others in your channel(s) whenever you need help or have tips to share!
-See the Kick-off Webinar **[slides](https://cbiit.github.io/p2p-datasci/archive/kickoff-meeting.pdf)**

 ### Tips for Participating in the Learning Exchange